-Infertility and fertility treatments can affect all aspects of a couple’s lives, and can cause a number of emotional issues that impact relationships, perspective on life, and feelings of self-image and self-worth.
-Couples can benefit from support of family, friends, and medical and health professionals.
+Infertility and fertility treatments can affect all aspects of a couple’s lives and can cause a number of emotional issues that impact relationships, perspective on life, and feelings of self-image and self-worth.
+Couples can benefit from the support of family, friends, and medical and health professionals.

 When to see a fertility counsellor

 Couples or individuals who become so preoccupied with their infertility that it affects their personal or work life, then a fertility counsellor can support you in addressing feelings of depression or high anxiety – whether about treatment, infertility or other issues surrounding your treatment.

 You should see a fertility counsellor or psychological professional if you are experiencing any of the following:

 - Persistent feelings of sadness or guilt

 - Changes in appetite

 Additionally, if a couple is considering fertility treatments options that include sperm, egg or embryo donation or gestational carriers, it will be especially critical to seek fertility counselling to negotiate the emotional issues attached to those treatments, as well as discuss your options to find a choice that best fits your family’s needs and goals.